 What Is a Spinal Cord Injury?

 - Thoracic Cord – Located in the upper to middle back, it contains the T-1 through T-12 vertebrae.
-One rib is connected firmly on each side of every vertebrae, and it provides protection for vital organs such as the heart, lungs, liver and kidneys.
-Damage here can be caused by injury or osteoporosis, and symptoms include numbness, tingling or weakness in the limbs.
+One rib is connected firmly on each side of every vertebra, and it provides protection for vital organs such as the heart, lungs, liver, and kidneys.
+Damage here can be caused by injury or osteoporosis, and symptoms include numbness, tingling, or weakness in the limbs.

-- Lumbosacral Cord – This consists of five lumbar vertebrae and the sacrum, which is five bones joined together.
+- Lumbosacral Cord – This consists of five lumbar vertebrae and the sacrum, which are five bones joined together.
 Injuries here are common.
-Many have likely heard of sciatica, and it involves damage to the L3, L4 or L5 vertebrae, which affects hip and leg movement.
-It may also cause numbness which extends all the way down to the feet.
+Many have likely heard of sciatica, and it involves damage to the L3, L4, or L5 vertebrae, which affects hip and leg movement.
+It may also cause numbness that extends all the way down to the feet.

 A back injury does not necessarily mean you’ve suffered a SCI, and it’s possible to break your back or your neck and not suffer a spinal cord injury.
-Seeking care as early as possible after an injury is incredibly important, so that complete recovery remains possible.
-The effects of a SCI injury are numerous and they include chronic pain, low blood pressure, bladder dysfunction and the inability to sweat below the point of injury.
-The effect from an injury is different depending upon where on the spine it occurs.
+Seeking care as early as possible after an injury is incredibly important so that complete recovery remains possible.
+The effects of a SCI injury are numerous and they include chronic pain, low blood pressure, bladder dysfunction, and the inability to sweat below the point of injury.
+The effect of an injury is different depending upon where on the spine it occurs.

 What Are the Different Severities of a Spinal Cord Injury?

 Obviously, with so many different parts of the spine, an injury to one part of it means something very different than an injury to another.
 A SCI in the neck is usually traumatic and has lifelong effects, while injuries to the lumbar region can usually be treated with drugs or physical therapy.
 Even the difference in injury effects from one vertebra to the next is huge.